PMCC-BioinformaticsCore/janis-translate-examples/galaxy/tools/limma_voom/tutorial.md

 }
 ```

-This tells nextflow to use docker, and sets up input parameters for our sample data.
+This tells nextflow to use singularity, and sets up input parameters for our sample data.

 <br>